Run Cypress Tests against Vercel Preview Deployments

 - Cypress

-For greater detail, check out Gleb Bahmutov's article on testing preview Vercel deploys.
+For a deeper walkthrough, see Gleb Bahmutov's article on testing preview Vercel deploys.

 name: 'Run Cypress tests'